juba/rmdformats/README.md

 ### Helpers

-The package also provides a `create.doc()` function as well as RStudio document templates to easily generate an empty and ready to use rmarkdown file with several configuration directives.
+The package also provides RStudio document templates to easily generate an empty and ready to use rmarkdown file with several configuration directives.

-Finally, it also provides the `pilltabs()` helper function, which allows to display a crosstab dynamically.
+It also provides the `pilltabs()` helper function, which allows to display a crosstab dynamically.
 See [one of the output samples](https://cdn.rawgit.com/juba/rmdformats/master/resources/examples/robobook/robobook.html#table) for a live example.

 ## Installation